 Five New Cafes to try in Sydney

 Bored of your regular brunch spots?
-There’s more to the Sydney cafe scene than the ubiquitous avo toast – try one of these new cafes that are sure to hit the sweet spot.
+There’s more to the Sydney cafe scene than the ubiquitous avo toast – try one of these new cafes that are sure to hit the sweet spot, and it’s just nearby Ovolo Woolloomooloo Hotel.

 Cultured Cafe Waterloo